 Whilst the landscapes around us (when we could see them!) were vast and beautiful, I absolutely adored every single occasion that we arrived into, or passed by, one of the local villages.
 There was usually a tea shop (yay, chai), a temple and a church (the churches were always much grander than the temples, even though only 18% of Kerala’s population are Christians (?!), a local school, a collection of farm animals, orderly lines of tiny painted houses, and some colourful sheets and saris blowing gently in the breeze.

 Moments like these gave us genuine glimpses into the daily lives of the people who lived there, and that’s what made it special for me.
-Because visiting a country is not just about seeing the sights; it’s learning about the lives of the people who live there.
+Because visiting a country is not just about seeing the sights; it’s learning about the lives of the people who live there, too.

+And that’s my round up of my personal Kerala highlights!
 Have you visited Kerala before?
-If so, what were your highlights?
+If so, what were your Kerala highlights?
 If not, does it look like somewhere you’d like to go?

 If you like this article, please share it on social media using the share buttons at the top of the post.
 Alternatively you can follow along on Facebook, Twitter, or Google+ or you can look me up on Instagram or Pinterest too!